marcoantonioni/cp4ba-installations/README.md

 ### Configuration example 2
 Use your own certificates for external db (database external and manually configured).
-The certificates will be used in step 3.

 *you must copy your certificates into folder defined by CP4BA_INST_DB_SSL_CERTIFICATE_FOLDER*